songweizhi/BioSAK/BioSAK_tutorial/Demo_functional_annotation/README.md

 ### Install BioSAK with Python's virtual environment

 BioSAK is a place where I put together some of my frequently used python scripts.
+You can install it on Katana with Python's virtual environment.

 1. Log into katana